 - Olive oil - Spanish recipes either call for olive oil or lard, mainly olive oil.
 Extra virgin olive oil is worth the added expense.
-Spain is a leading producer of olive oil and olives are grown all over the south of Spain, in the region of Andalucia.
+Spain is a leading producer of olive oil, and olives are grown all over the south of Spain, in the region of Andalucia.
 Many typical Spanish dishes are fried in olive oil.
-Learn some Tips for Frying with Spanish Olive Oil.
+Learn some Tips for Frying with Olive Oil.

 - Ham - or as the Spanish say, jamón is a very prized food.
 Spaniards take their ham very seriously and will pay a high price for top-quality ham.
 There is even a denomination of origin for certain types of ham!
 So proud are Spaniards of their ham, that there are several museums of ham, or museo de jamon.
-You will see different types on menus or in supermarkets, but typically it will be jamón serrano or ham from the sierra or mountains.
-Learn all about jamón español, and where to buy it outside of Spain.
+You will see different types on menus and in supermarkets, but typically it will be jamón serrano or ham from the sierra or mountains.
+Learn about jamón español, and where to buy it outside of Spain.

-- Fish and Seafood - Because Spain is located on the Iberian Peninsula and is surrounded on three sides by water, fresh seafood is always plentiful in the markets and is eaten daily.
-Everything from halibut to shrimp, and even octopus and baby eels are common to see in the markets and on menus.
+- Fish and Seafood - Because Spain is located on the Iberian Peninsula, surrounded on three sides by water, fresh seafood is always plentiful in the markets.
+Spanish eat fish or shellfish daily.
+Everything from halibut to shrimp, and even octopus and baby eels are common in the markets and on restaurant menus.

 - Cheeses - Wonderful cheeses of every type can be eaten in Spain.
-Spanish cheeses are made from sheep, cow, goat milk and mixed.
+Spanish cheeses are made from sheep, cow, goat milk and mixed milks.
 Types range from aged cheeses, such as the manchego variety from La Mancha, to the soft creamy cheeses such as tetilla from Galicia and everything in between.
-There are even blue cheeses that mature in limestone caves, such as Cabrales.
-Cheese can be eaten as a tapa as well as during meals and for dessert.
+There are blue cheeses that mature in limestone caves, such as Cabrales.
+Cheese can be eaten as a tapa as well as during meals, and for dessert.

 - Sausages - Spanish love sausage, in particular their chorizo, a pork sausage made with paprika.
-Again, there are many types of chorizo, from fresh and soft to smoked and aged.
+Again, there are many types of chorizo, from fresh and soft, to smoked and aged.
 Every local market offers a variety and Spanish families often make their own in the winter and hang them in the cellar or the attic to dry.
 The preparation and spices used in Spanish chorizo is very different from the chorizo made in Mexico or the Caribbean.

 - Beef, Lamb and Pork - All three meats are common and can be roasted, grilled over the coals or sautéed in a sauce.
 Generally, Spanish prefer veal and suckling lamb and pig.
 Roasted meats are a popular dish for holidays and festive occasions.